 Has the ‘Eco-systems Restoration’ been tested in Sri Lanka?

 Because, in this striking topic, country specific experience is the most vital lesson to learn.
-Therefore, NCPC, Sri Lanka invites practitioners to the table…
+Therefore, NCPC, Sri Lanka invited practitioners to the table…

-We invite you to listen and engage in the Webinar on “Restoration of the Ecosystems – Corals, Forests & River Systems” to celebrate World Environment Day 2021.
+The Webinar on “Restoration of the Ecosystems – Corals, Forests & River Systems” was successfully held to celebrate World Environment Day 2021.
 Country specific experiences were shared by the practitioners with the audience of more than 125.

 - Conservation of Inland water bodies is very important.
 With the Surakimu Ganga programme, it will be executed to restore and conserve our river systems with national and provincial level programmes in future.

 - Holistic approach in carrying out restoration activities will make a bigger impact- the passionate case study from Dilmah Tea.

 - A collection of approaches is needed to restore the coral reefs i.e. conservation, awareness, education and management together with the coral transplanting.